seancheung/history/README.md

 ### Custom History

-Beyond the built in `created/updating/deleting/restoring` events, you may store custom history record with `ModelChanged` event.
+Besides the built in `created/updating/deleting/restoring` events, you may store custom history record with `ModelChanged` event.

 ```php
 use Panoscape\History\Events\ModelChanged;